You may have heard that meditation can help you trade better.

 - Find a comfortable place to sit with your back straight.
 You can sit against a wall, on the floor or in a chair, whatever is most comfortable for you.

 - Close your eyes and breathe in and out deeply and steadily.
-Only breathe in and out through your nose.
-You do this because breathing out from your mouth can activate your fight or flight reaction, similar to if you were running from a hippo.
+Only breathe in through your nose.
+You can breathe out through either your nose or your mouth.

-- Do this for 5 minutes.
+- Do this for 1 minute in the beginning.
 Set a timer with a gentle alert tone, if necessary.